FilBot3/filbot3.github.io/content/posts/solo-roleplay.md

 title: "Solo Roleplay"
 date: 2023-07-28T00:50:49Z
 draft: false
----
+description: |
     What is this solo roleplaying thing?
 Is it journaling, hallucinating by yourself, or just writing a story?
+tags:
+  - role-play
+  - solo-rpg
+  - ttrpg
+  - rpg
+---
 # Sole Role-play

 At the end of 2021 I got a big urge to play my role-playing games I had